o1 Visa Requirements: Everything You Need to Know

 - You may qualify for an O-1 VISA if you have published content in major trade, media, or professional publications about the beneficiary and their work in your field.

-- You may qualify for an O-1 VISA if you have participation on a panel or as a judge of the work of others in the same or allied field of specialization.
+- You may qualify for an O-1 VISA if you have participated on a panel or as a judge of the work of others in the same or allied field of specialization.

 - You may qualify for an O-1 VISA if you have an original scholarly, scientific, or business-related contribution of key significance in your field.